doug/doug.github.com/README.markdown

-Fluid Interfaces
+Doug Fritz
 =========

-This is the website for internal presentations of current and future fluid interfaces work.
+This is the website for doug fritz friends and projects